supertypeai/sectors-kb/recipe/01_list_all_subsectors.md

 ### Processing the data

-As you can see, the subsectors naming standard is not user friendly, lets fix that too before doing the visualization, you just need to add two lines of code to make it more readable!
+As you can see, the subsectors naming standard is not user-friendly, lets fix that too before doing the visualization, you just need to add two lines of code to make it more readable!

 ```python
 df["subsectors"] = df["subsectors"].str.replace("-"," ")